Chempil Arayan

-The Chempil Thailamparambil Anantha Padmanabhan Valiya Arayan Kankumaran, known as Chempil Arayan, was the Admiral of the Travancore Navy in the service of Avittam Thirunal Balarama Varma, King of Travancore.
+The Chempil Thailamparambil Anantha Padmanabhan Valiya Arayan Kankumaran, (died 1809) known as Chempil Arayan, was the Admiral of the Travancore Navy in the service of Avittam Thirunal Balarama Varma, King of Travancore.
 He was born at Chempu, near Vaikom, in Kottayam, Kerala, India.
-He belong to the Koli caste of Kerala.
-Chempil Arayan is recognised as first freedom fighter of South India.
+He belongs to the Koli caste of Kerala.
+Chempil Arayan is recognized as first freedom fighter of South India.